siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 <link href="https://fonts.googleapis.com/css2?family=Redressed&display=swap" rel="stylesheet">
 ```

 If you want to change the font display on a legacy project, add `&display=swap` to the tail of your link's href.
+Be sure to check out other useful [font-display options](https://font-display.glitch.me/) like `optional` and `fallback`.

-## Self-host for full control
+## Self-host your web fonts for full control

 Google Fonts is hosted on a pretty fast and reliable content delivery network (CDN), so why might we consider hosting on our own CDN?